brunokoga/Montevideo/advanced_dir/coreClasses/fighter.md

 **Mounted Mettle (Ex)** : At 5th level, a roughrider and his mount gain a +1 bonus on attack and damage rolls when he is mounted or adjacent to his mount.
 This bonus increases by +1 for every four levels after 5th.
 This ability replaces weapon training 1, 2, 3, and 4.

-**Leap from the Saddle (Ex** : At 7th level, after a roughrider's mount takes a single move, he may attempt a fast dismount (DC 20 [Ride](../../skill_dir/ride#_ride) check).
+**Leap from the Saddle (Ex)** : At 7th level, after a roughrider's mount takes a single move, he may attempt a fast dismount (DC 20 [Ride](../../skill_dir/ride#_ride) check).
 If he succeeds, he can take a full attack action.
 This ability replaces armor training 2.

-**Relentless Steed (Ex** : At 11th level, a roughrider's mount does not reduce its speed when wearing heavy barding or carrying a heavy load.
-The roughrider may also reroll a [Ride](../../skill_dir/ride#_ride skill check or a saving throw made by the mount once per day, but must use the second roll even if it is worse.
+**Relentless Steed (Ex)** : At 11th level, a roughrider's mount does not reduce its speed when wearing heavy barding or carrying a heavy load.
+The roughrider may also reroll a [Ride](../../skill_dir/ride#_ride) skill check or a saving throw made by the mount once per day, but must use the second roll even if it is worse.
 This ability may be used one additional time per day for every four levels beyond 11th.
 This ability replaces armor training 3.

-**[Ride](../../skill_dir/ride#_ride) Them Down (Ex** : At 15th level, can spur his mount on while readying an attack.
+**[Ride](../../skill_dir/ride#_ride) Them Down (Ex)** : At 15th level, can spur his mount on while readying an attack.
 If a roughrider's mount takes a single move, the roughrider can make a full attack, taking his attacks at any point during his mount's movement.
 If he has the [Trample](../../feats#_trample) feat, he may substitute an overrun combat maneuver for each of his attacks.
 This movement provokes attacks of opportunity against the roughrider but not his mount.
 This ability replaces armor training 4.

 **Unavoidable Onslaught (Ex)** : At 15th level, a roughrider's mounted charge is not blocked by friendly creatures or difficult terrain.
 This ability replaces armor training 4.